oliverlavery/nanopwn-imagebuilder/README.md

 # Nanopwn Imagebuilder

 This is a security assessment focused OpenWRT imagebuilder for glinet devices.
-Configurations for the ar300m and ar750s are provided with additional security tools.
-AutoSSH is installed and configured by default to redirect port 22 on the glinet device to a public IP.
+Configurations for the ar300m and ar750s are provided with additional security tools and features.

 ## Burp Proxy Redirection